Chapter 5 Bayesian hierarchical models

 .
 First, the model fit using lmer()

 or the like makes many assumptions, but they are hidden from the user.
 This is not a problem for the knowledgeable modeler, but very dangerous for the naive user.
 A second conceptual problem is that the way frequentist models are typically used is to answer a binary question: is the effect “significant” or not?
-If a result is significant, the paper is considered worth publishing; if not, it is not.
-Although frequentist models can quickly answer the question that the null hypothesis test poses, the frequentist test answers the wrong question.
-For discussion, see Vasishth and Nicenboim (2016).
+Although frequentist models can quickly answer the question whether there is evidence against the null hypothesis, this often is the wrong question given the actual research problem.
+For discussion, see Vasishth and Gelman (2021).

 This flexibility allows us also to go beyond the statistical models discussed before, and to develop complex hierarchical computational process models that are tailored to specific phenomena.
-An example are computational cognitive models, these can be extended hierarchically in a straightforward way, see Lee (2011b) and Lee and Wagenmakers (2014).
-This is because, as we have seen with distributional regression models in section 5.2.6, any parameter can have a group-level effect structure.
-Some examples of hierarchical computational cognitive models in psycholinguistics are Logačev and Vasishth (2016), Nicenboim and Vasishth (2018), Vasishth, Chopin, et al. (2017), Vasishth, Jäger, and Nicenboim (2017), Lissón et al. (2021), Logačev and Dokudan (2021), Paape et al. (2021), Yadav, Smith, and Vasishth (2021a), and Yadav, Smith, and Vasishth (2021b).
-The hierarchical Bayesian modeling approach can even be extended to process models that cannot be expressed as a likelihood function, although in such cases one may have to write one’s own sampler; for an example from psycholinguistics, see Yadav et al. (2022).27 We discuss and implement in Stan some relatively simple computational cognitive models in chapters 17-20.
+An example is computational cognitive models, which can be extended hierarchically in a straightforward way; see Lee (2011b) and Lee and Wagenmakers (2014).
+This flexibility is possible because, as we have seen with distributional regression models in section 5.2.6, any parameter can have a group-level effect structure.
+Some examples of hierarchical computational cognitive models in psycholinguistics are Logačev and Vasishth (2016), Nicenboim and Vasishth (2018), Vasishth, Chopin, et al. (2017), Vasishth, Jäger, and Nicenboim (2017), Lissón et al. (2021), Logačev and Dokudan (2021), Paape et al. (2021), and Paape and Vasishth (2022).
+The hierarchical Bayesian modeling approach can even be extended to process models that cannot be expressed as a likelihood function, although in such cases one may have to write one’s own sampler; for an example from psycholinguistics, see Yadav et al. (2022) and Yadav et al. (2023).
+In chapters 15-18, we discuss and implement in Stan some relatively simple computational cognitive models.

 5.5 Summary